-The Victorian author Charles Dickens is known to have visited Brighton on at four occassions, the first being a holiday with his wife and the other three as part of national public speaking tours.
+The Victorian author Charles Dickens is known to have visited Brighton on at least five occasions, the first two being short holiday breaks with his wife and the other three as part of national public speaking tours.
 He performed at Brighton Town Hall on visits in 1858 and 1861, at the Royal Pavilion as part of the 1861 tour and at the Grand Concert Hall on his last reading visit in 1868.
 Brighton also features as a location in several of Dickens’s works, particularly Dombey and Son.

 We have attempted to put together the movements of Dickens whilst in Brighton during his visits based on material such as letters, newspaper reports and articles.
 There are some small gaps and we would be grateful for any information to make it into a comprehensive list.